SoftFever/OrcaSlicer/doc/How to build - Windows.md

 This may be customized.
 If you leave it empty, the `DESTDIR` will be placed inside the same `build` directory.

-Warning: If the `build` directory is nested too deep inside other folders, various file paths during the build become too long and the build might fail due to file writing errors.
+Warning: If the `build` directory is nested too deep inside other folders, various file paths during the build become too long and the build might fail due to file writing errors (\*).
 For this reason, it is recommended to place the `build` directory relatively close to the drive root.

 Note that the build variant that you may choose using Visual Studio (i.e. _Release_ or _Debug_ etc.) when building the dependency package is **not relevant**.